SoftwareEngineeringToolDemos/dash/README.md

 This repository is not the original repository for this tool.
 Here are some links to the original project:

-The Official Project Page, including source code
+The Official Project Page, including source code: https://github.com/okononen/dash A Video of the Tool:  http://youtu.be/Jka_MsZet20

-The Tool on the Visual Studio Gallery
-A Video of the Tool
-In this repository, for ExampleTool you will find:
+In this repository, for DASHboards you will find:

-:x: Source code (not available)
+:white_check_mark: Source code
 :white_check_mark: The original tool (available)

-:white_check_mark: A slightly modified version of the tool Esha Sharma got working (available) This repository was constructed by Esha Sharma and Yihuan Dong under the supervision of Emerson Murphy-Hill.
-Thanks to Jane Smith and John Doe for their help in establishing this repository.
+This repository was constructed by Zarna Parekh under the supervision of Emerson Murphy-Hill.
+Thanks to Mr. Kononenko for his help in establishing this repository.

 dash